-This immaturity of judgment may be the result of adolescents' greater [\229] susceptibility to peer influence and their increased tendency to engage in risky behavior. n71 Research shows that adolescents differ from adults in their perception of and attitude toward risk. n72 They are more likely to take risks with regard to health and safety than adults. n73 U.S. and international law recognize that governments should give children special protections because of their immaturity. n74 sexual exploitation, hazardous employment, and military recruitment. n76 To address these issues, the U.N. drafted the Convention on the Rights of the Child (CRC). n77 The CRC came into force in 1990. n78
+susceptibility to peer influence and their increased tendency to engage in risky behavior.
+71 Research shows that adolescents differ from adults in their perception of and attitude toward risk.72 They are more likely to take risks with regard to health and safety than adults.73 U.S. and international law recognize that governments should give children special protections because of their immaturity.74

-D. The Convention on the Rights of the Child: The First Comprehensive Children's Rights Instrument
+The Convention on the Rights of the Child: The First Comprehensive Children's Rights Instrument

-During the last half of the twentieth century, the international community ratified several international treaties that protect children's unique human rights. n75 Children are especially vulnerable to human rights violations including
+During the last half of the twentieth century, the international community ratified several international treaties that protect children's unique human rights.
+Children are especially vulnerable to human rights violations including sexual exploitation, hazardous employment, and military recruitment.
+To address these issues, the U.N. drafted the Convention on the Rights of the Child (CRC).
+The CRC came into force in 1990.78